 This section is about Larva, the second tool you can use to test Frank configurations.
 Larva is intended for Frank developers.
 Before studying this section, please study chapter Getting Started first.
 That chapter already gives you a quick introduction to Larva.

 This section gives you a deeper insight into Larva.
 To understand it, please step back a moment and consider the purpose of the Frank!Framework.
 The Frank!Framework is mainly a tool to integrate other software packages.
-Typically, a company uses many different software systems that were not built to cooperate.
-To integrate these systems, you need an additional layer of software that connects them.
-When you talk about testing Frank configs, you talk about testing parts of this integration layer.
+Typically, a company uses many different software systems.
+These systems have interfaces that allow them to cooperate with other systems (e.g. REST APIs, SOAP interfaces), but the systems have not been designed to cooperate within the context of a specific customer.
+To integrate the systems, you need an additional layer of software that connects them.
+When you talk about testing Frank configs, you talk about testing this integration layer.

 It requires many resources in terms of time, networks and servers to set up integration tests.
 You need test installations of the systems being integrated.
 You also need to connect these copies like they are connected in production, requiring you to set up web servers, databases and queues.
 Typically, your team uses two copies: the development environment (D) and the test environment (T).
 Features under development are tested on the development environment.
 When your team considers a release to the customer, final tests are performed on the test environment.
 Then the customer tests on an acceptance environment (A) before bringing your work to production (P).
 This makes the DTAP environment, the infrastructure for integration testing and production.